jbhopkins/bioxtasraw/docs/source/tutorial/s2_regals.rst

         <http://dx.doi.org/10.1021/jacs.6b01563>`_.

-    *   *Note:* The data were provided by the Ando group at Cornell University, and was originally published in the paper: Meisburger, S. P. et al. (2016).
+    *   *Note:* The data were provided by the Ando group at Cornell University, and were originally published in the paper: Meisburger, S. P. et al. (2016).
         *Domain Movements upon Activation of Phenylalanine Hydroxylase Characterized by Crystallography and Chromatography-Coupled
         Small-Angle X-ray Scattering.* J Am Chem Soc 138, 6506–6516.